vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 (Hemanta) 270' to 330 ...Winter (Sisira) Magha & Phālguna

-The Siddhantic astronomers, therefore, found themselves in a difficulty.
+The Siddhāntic astronomers, therefore, found themselves in a difficulty.
 If they were to follow the Indian convention, Caitra would be the first month of the solar year.
 If they were to follow the Graeco Chaldean covention, they had to take Vaisakha as the first month of the solar year.

 They struck a compromise.
 For defining the solar year, they took Vaisakha as the first month and for defining the lunar year they took Caitra as the first month (see § 57).